-I’ve recently written about our latest advances in document ingestion in our Digital Mailroom.
+I’ve recently written about our latest advances in document intake in our Digital Mailroom.
 It’s definitely the biggest buzz right now – we’re excited about all the cutting-edge technology we’re bringing to your accounts payable processes.
-But one part of document ingestion that I didn’t deeply dive into is document indexing, which is admittedly a less flashy process, but no less important.
+But one part of document intake that I didn’t deeply dive into is document indexing, which is admittedly a less flashy process, but no less important.
 In fact, indexing digital documents with minimal exceptions is one of our most critical steps to ensuring a seamless AP workflow for your team.

 Other resources you might find helpful: